 1. Full members have voting privileges.

-2. Full members may serve on committees and as officers of the Association and may participate in Affinity Groups if they are eligible, as determined by individual Affinity Group requirements.
+2. Full members may serve on Advisory Committees, Committees, and as officers of the Association and may participate in Affinity Groups if they are eligible, as determined by individual Affinity Group requirements.

 Section II.
 Associate Member